 Appendix: Certificate

 To: The Trustees of the Scheme named below

-Name of Scheme:
+Name of Scheme: .....

-PSO Reference Number (if any):
+PSO Reference Number (if any): .....

-Winding-up etc.) Amendment Regul d to the Occupational Pension Schemes (Deficiency on ations 1996 and has been prepared in accordance with by the Institute of Actuaries and the Faculty of nction with the notes listed overleaf.
+This certificate is given having regard to the Occupational Pension Schemes (Deficiency on Winding-up etc.) Amendment Regulations 1996 and has been prepared in accordance with Guidance Note GN19 issued jointly by the Institute of Actuaries and the Faculty of Actuaries and must be read in conjunction with the notes listed overleaf.

-I hereby certify that, in my opinion, a as at
+I hereby certify that, in my opinion, as at .....

-The value of the liabilities of the scheme did not exceed the value of the assets of the scheme.

-The value of the liabilities of the scheme exceeded the value of the assets of the scheme by \pounds
+- \ The value of the liabilities of the scheme did not exceed the value of the assets of the scheme. - \ The value of the liabilities of the scheme exceeded the value of the assets of the scheme by £ .....

 The values of the liabilities and assets have been determined in accordance with the principles and requirements of Guidance Note GN19.

 Signature Date

 Name Qualification

-Address Name of Employer(if applicable)
+Address Name of Employer (if applicable)

-Delete as appropriate
+\Delete as appropriate

-MAP/GN19.V3.0 B19.5